salrashid123/gce_metadata_server/README.md

 Note the credentials for the server can be sourced from a service account key, workload federation, `Trusted Platform Module (TPM)` or statically provided as environment variable.
 The example above uses a key.

-Then in a new window, export some env vars google SDK's under
+Then in a new window, export some env vars google SDK's understands

 ```bash
 export GCE_METADATA_HOST=localhost:8080